- Hide menu

-Huffman is also a writer whose work has been featured in CNN, Asia Society Online, Tricycle Magazine, Bust Magazine, The Wilson Quarterly, FRONTLINE and The China Digital Times.
-He recently completed a book about his experiences in China called Life in the Heart of China: Diary from a Forbidden World.
+Huffman is also a writer whose work has been featured in The New York Times, Asia Society, Tricycle Magazine, The Wilson Quarterly, FRONTLINE and The China Digital Times.

 In 2009, Huffman covered Vortex 2, the world’s largest tornado research project for NBC and The Weather Channel.

 Brent Huffman is also an assistant professor at the Medill School of Journalism at Northwestern University where he teaches documentary production and theory.